themattharris/hNews-for-WordPress/readme.txt

 = How do I add the fields to my template =

 Included in the plugin is the default WordPress Kubrik theme with hNews fields added to it.
+Checkout the single.php and page.php files to see how we've added the fields to the template.
+The plugin includes a function [code]hnews_meta[/code] which can be used to produce the hnews meta markup block.